 SEO is about making sure the right people can find your business when they are searching for what you offer.

-Think of your website as a shopfront.
-Right now, it might look beautiful, but it is sitting in the middle of a forest with no roads, no street signs, and no pin on the map.
-Your competitors are not necessarily better.
-They are just easier to find, sitting on the main street with clear signage.
-My work is about building the highways to your door, putting up the street signs, and making sure that when someone asks Google or ChatGPT to find a physio, plumber, or salon, the path leads to you, not the competitor down the road with worse service but better visibility.
+My work is about building the highways to your door.
+It’s about making sure that when someone asks Google or Gemini to find a physio, plumber, or salon, the path leads to you—not the competitor down the road with worse service but better visibility.

+SEO takes time.
+It isn’t magic, and it doesn't replace good service or word of mouth.
 But without it, even the best business can remain invisible.

 Being found matters more than being fancy.